grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Combine chapters 7 and 8 (since 7 is too short after removing the bike race).
 	* [ ] Make last chapter name (7) The Garbage Gyre
 	* [ ] Make Epilogue its own file?
+* [ ] add how to get on mailing list, how to donate.
+Somewhere. (maybe very last, inside the back fold)
+	* Though remember you suggested donating to open-source software at the head of the license file.
+	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
+See notes about this in promotion.